michaelbiester/MQTT/readme.md

 # Some Demo Programs for MQTT

-Tested with RabbitMQ / MQTT message broker
+Tested with RabbitMQ / MQTT message broker on Windows 10 with Python 3.10.6

 The test programs demonstrate publishing and subcribing to a topic.